-It generally occurs in the lower or middle part of your spine.
-The area is made up of vertebrae which are connected to the rib cage.
-This section of the spine has a smaller chance of developing stenosis, as it does not experience much movement.
+Thoracic stenosis occurs in the lower or middle part of your spine.
+This area is made up of vertebrae which are connected to the rib cage.
+This section of the spine has a reduced chance of developing stenosis as it experiences less movement.

 What happens when you don’t treat Spinal Stenosis?

 You may not experience the onset of the disorder, but it is very common for adults aged 50 and over.
-Normally, wear and tear is the leading cause to Spinal Stenosis.
-The long term symptoms can severely affect the quality of life of an individual.
+Normally, wear and tear is the leading cause of Spinal Stenosis and symptoms will severely affect the quality of life of an individual.

 You don’t want your life ruined by the effects of spinal stenosis.
-With time, even walking becomes impossible and you can’t continue walking for more than a few minutes.
+With time, even walking becomes impossible and when spinal stenosis is present, walking for more than a few minutes can become a challenge.

-The pain and weakness subside when you sit down, and your life can become sedentary due to this cause.
-You will also find activities like biking, trekking, and playing sports to become really difficult, and may have to give them up entirely.
+The pain and weakness will subside when you sit down, which will lead to a more sedentary lifestyle.
+You will also find activities like biking, trekking, and playing sports will become very difficult.
+And eventually, as symptoms progress, one’s body balance will be affected.

 In severe cases of stenosis, the patient may even become disabled.
-The symptoms can be so severe that extreme weakness makes it impossible even to stand up.
-It can lead to paralysis, where you lose the ability to move and even do your simple everyday tasks like picking up a bucket of water.
+The symptoms can be so severe that extreme weakness makes it impossible to stand up.

-Spinal stenosis can also make the nerves connected to the bladder or bowel weak.
-Your body experiences bladder or bowel control and makes your life difficult.
-It is an extreme case, and you should immediately get in touch with a doctor.
-You may be recommended surgery to relieve you from the symptoms.
+In extreme cases, spinal stenosis can also make the nerves connected to the bladder or bowel weak.
+If this occurs, you should immediately get in touch with a doctor as surgery may be recommended to relieve you from the symptoms.

-You already know by now that spinal stenosis will cause pain in different body areas including the neck, lower and middle back, your buttocks and legs.
-You may not notice them in the beginning, but they appear slowly over time.
+Spinal stenosis will cause pain in different areas of the body including the neck, lower and middle back, your buttocks and legs.
+You may not notice at the onset, but the pain will evolve slowly over time.